zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Mathematical Functions.md

 Double log2(Decimal number)
 ```

-**Note:** Before the SQL statement that uses the function you should add `set odps.sql.type.system.odps2=true;`  for normal use of the new data type.
+**Note:** Before the SQL statement which uses the LOG2 function, add `set odps.sql.type.system.odps2=true;` to use the new data type function normally.

 **Usage:**

-This function is used to return the log base 2 of a specific number.
+Returns the log base 2 of a specific number.

 **Parameter description**: